Guildflow/technical-meetup-book/README.md

 * [Guildflow Blog](https://guildflow.com/blog/) | [RSS](https://guildflow.com/blog/index.xml)
 * [Guildflow Announcements Email Newsletter](https://guildflow.com/newsletter/)

+You can also "watch" this repo if you are into GitHub notifications.

 ## About The Author

 My name is **Mike Zornek** and I’m a fellow meetup organizer from Philadelphia, PA.